apauley/HollingBerries/README.md

 * Berries have product codes ranging from 1300 to 1399.

 ## Supplier Troubles
-One the suppliers, Susan Windler (Supplier ID 32), has been known to deliver fruit that is not quite as fresh as that of the other suppliers.
+One of the suppliers, Susan Windler (Supplier ID 32), has been known to deliver fruit that is not quite as fresh as that of the other suppliers.
 Mr. Hollingberry has decided to handle this quietly, by:
 *   ensuring that the sell-by date for anything delivered by Susan is always 3 days earlier than normal.
 *   making the price R2 less than usual.

 Come to think of it, Togetherness Tshabalala (Supplier ID 101), also needs to be on this list.